 We are also taking steps to publish more material as part of the price control process where this is in the consumer interest.
 We welcome any views on how we can be more transparent as part of the price control process.

 Business plan templates

-We plan to engage with SONI on business plan templates.
 We expect that the starting point for these will the 2015 to 2020 RIGs templates, but adapted to take account of our approach for the 2020 to 2025 price control review.
-We will publish the business plan templates with our approach decision in February 2019.